dvdmtw98/notes/notes-vault/computer-networks/layer-wise-concepts/transport-layer-concepts/network-ports.md

   - transport
   - port
 date: 2024-01-28 14:15:56 -0600
-updated: 2024-01-30 18:44:41 -0600
+updated: 2025-09-07 16:46:44 +0530
 ---

-A logical communication endpoint that exists on a computer or server
+A logical communication endpoint that exists on a computer or server.
+It is to used to distinguish between the different devices on the network.
-TCP and UDP both has 65,536 ports
+TCP and UDP both has 65,536 ports.

 **Inbound**
-Port that is listening for a connection from a client (Specific Port)
+Port that is listening for a connection from a client (Specific Port).

 **Outbound**
-Port created to call out to a server that is listening for a connection (High Random Port)
+Port created to call out to a server that is listening for a connection (High Random Port).

-#### Port Types
+### Port Types

 | Port Type        | Port Numbers  | Description                                    |
 | ---------------- | ------------- | ---------------------------------------------- |